DataCorrupted/sqp/README.md

 	python run_experiment.py

 to start an experiment.
+Human readable results and running logs will be put in _log/_, results for each problem will be put in _result/_.

-Use
+(Optional) Use

 	python output_summary.py

 you can generate a latex file containing a table of all the results of the problems you just tested.
+A latex longtable of all the results will be generated in _summary/summary.tex_

+(Optional) Use

+	python get_time.py

+A latex longtable of all problems time consumption and status will be generated in _summary/time.tex_

+### summary

+Just a folder to put a latex codes for generated summary.